ministryofjustice/calculate-journey-variable-payments/README.md

 **IMPORTANT:**

-- EXTREME CARE SHOULD BE TAKEN WHEN RUNNING PRICING IMPORTS IN PRODUCTION, ANY EXISTING PRICES WILL BE REMOVED!!
+- EXTREME CARE SHOULD BE TAKEN WHEN RUNNING PRICING IMPORTS IN PRODUCTION.
+PRICES ARE ADDED IF NOT ALREADY PRESENT.
 - TO MANUALLY IMPORT DATA IN PRODUCTION YOU WILL NEED TO GO DIRECTLY ONTO ONE OF THE KUBE PODS.
 - MANUALLY IMPORTING REPORTING DATA IS MAINLY TO SUPPORT LOADING OF BACK-FILLED SUPPLIER REPORTING DATA.
 IT CAN BE SLOW, IF YOU HAVE TO IMPORT A LOT OF DATA.
 ALLOW PLENTY OF TIME AND ALSO CONSIDER TIME OF EXECUTION I.E OUT OF HOURS.